-When we think of being conscious, we think of being awake and aware of our surroundings (see for more at [13]).
+When we think of being conscious, we think of being awake and aware of our surroundings (see [14] for more).
 Being conscious also means being aware of ourselves as individuals.
 Mostly, people tend to think of being conscious as being alive.
 We tend to think that the person should be responsive to the surrounding environment to be conscious.
 Being in a coma is considered to be the opposite of conscious, so called non-conscious or unconsciousness.
 There are at least three forms of consciousness for humans: (1) the conscious state; (2) the subconscious state; and (3) the unconscious state.
-In the scope of this paper the unconscious state is fully operational and functional for a normal human living as a parallel background process of our mind and body, we are just not aware of (e.g. activities of the cerebellum).
+In the scope of this paper the unconscious state is fully operational and functional for a normal human living as a parallel background process of our mind and body, we are just not aware of, e.g. activities of the cerebellum.
 The subconscious can be turned into conscious (i.e. by paying attention to subconscious activities); the unconscious normally is not available to the conscious.
-The remaining question is how -if at all- does the unconscious communicate with the conscious?
+The remaining question is how - if at all- does the unconscious communicate with the conscious?

 The conscious part of the brain is investigated already for a long time.
-One of the important results is the limitations of the information processing capacity of the short-term memory [14].
-In his classical paper Miller [15] found that the conscious information processing capacity is limited to seven (plus or minus two) chunks or dimensions [16].
+One of the important results is the limitations of the information processing capacity of the short-term memory [15].
+In his classic paper Miller [16] found that the conscious information processing capacity is limited to seven (plus or minus two) chunks or dimensions

+[17].
 This conscious part is mainly described as the short-term or working memory to emphasize its role in decision making and controlling behavior.

 Consciousness is a topic for which either there exist no acceptable description, definition and explanation or, and this depends on one's point of view, there are far too many and far too divergent ones.
-Most definitions from the Western world are resulting in Descartes dualism [17].
+Most definitions from the Western world are resulting in a dualism [18].
 This dualism has created a schism between mind and body that does not necessarily exist and that has been a key, not necessarily a correct one, in the Western world understanding of consciousness.
-Even today's literature is full of reference to the mind and the body as if it has been established beyond doubt that there was indeed a separation [18].
+Even today's literature is full of reference to the mind and the body as if it has been established beyond doubt that there was indeed a separation [19].
 The illusory Cartesian self is more and more challenged by biological and neurofunctional evidences that point to consciousness as an emergent property of competing and successive brain processes.
-Unconscious and conscious play a role in the initiation and performance of voluntary actions [19].
-Both action and expression originate in the unconscious [20].
-They are probably then vetoed by emotions and moods.
-Actions and expressions not vetoed are then performed.
+Unconscious and conscious play a role in the initiation and performance of voluntary actions [20-22].
+Both action and expression originate in the unconscious [23].
+They are probably then vetoed by emotions and moods [24].
+Actions and expressions not vetoed are then performed [25].

-In the dualist approach advocated by Descartes, the mind is conscious and the body unconscious.
+In the dualist approach, the mind is conscious and the body unconscious.
 Outside cognitive and brain sciences was and still is a primacy of conscious over unconscious [1].
+Interestingly enough, recently one of the pioneers of artificial intelligence started to recognize the importance of the sub-, respectively the unconscious [26].
 The unconscious activities of the human mind are hidden under and are controlled by consciousness (the word oppressed is often used).
 In the emergent view however, there is no such separation between mind and body and consciousness is said to be an emerging property of unconsciousness.
 It is moving away from the concept of conscious oppression of perception and expression into the concept of emerging perception and expression.
-Nakatsu, Rauterberg and Salem [19] show a model of the different views of the relationship between human consciousness and sub-consciousness, now (dualist view) and in the future (emergent view).
+Nakatsu, Rauterberg and Salem [22] show a model of the different views of the relationship between human consciousness and sub-consciousness, now (dualist view) and in the future (emergent view).